-• 2.3: How does the School offer flexible opportunities for meetings with families? $[ESSA \S 1116(c)(2)]$
+• 2.3: How does the School offer flexible opportunities for meetings with families?
+[ESSA § 1116(c)(2)]

-The annual District 2023 Open House, "Back to School Bash", will be a time to welcome parents/guardians and students to the new school year and answer questions concerning the schedules and share the district's expectations for the upcoming school year.
-(Calvin Mallett, Principal, 870-449-4244)
+The annual District 2023 Open House, "Back to School Bash", will be held in August before students return for the regular school year.
+Here, parents and students are encouraged to pick up information about the year, test scores from the previous year, and schedules for the 2023-2024 school year.
+Faculty will be available to answer questions concerning the schedules and share the district's expectations for the upcoming school year.
+(David Wyatt, Principal, 870-449-4066)